 Similar to downhill ski slalom, canoe slalom athletes plummet down drops, pivot around turns and battle enormous currents to complete the slalom course as quickly as possible.
 A standard course has about twenty gates in total, where the paddler has to paddle downstream through the green gates and upstream through the red gates.

 Canoe slalom (sometimes also called whitewater slalom) is a competitive sport that uses “decked” canoes or kayaks.
-Since the early years in the 1940s, heavier materials for boat-making, such as fibreglass, have been replaced by extremely light materials we have today such as kevlar and carbon fiber.
+Since the early years in the 1940s, heavier materials for boat-making, such as fiberglass, have been replaced by extremely light materials we have today such as kevlar and carbon fiber.
 The current light, fast boats we have now weight in at 9 kg with a length of 3.5 m.

 The paddler must strategize to find the fastest lines and a variety of strokes and maneuvers are used to turn the boat quickly.
 Slalom requires tremendous fitness, agility and technical skill.
 The athlete’s boat, body and head must clear every gate so they will duck and stretch to wrap around tight turns to conserve as much time as possible.